lobolab/mergem/docs/source/usage.rst

 ::

-    from mergem import load_model, save_model, map_localization, map_metabolite_univ_id, map_reaction_univ_id,
+    from mergem import translate, load_model, save_model, map_localization, map_metabolite_univ_id, map_reaction_univ_id,
                         get_metabolite_properties, get_reaction_properties, update_id_mapper

+:code:`translate(input_model, trans_to_db)` translates a model to another target database.

-:code:`load_model` loads a model from the given filename/path.
+:code:`load_model(filename)` loads a model from the given filename/path.

-:code:`save_model` takes a cobra model as input and exports as file_name.
+:code:`save_model(cobra_model, file_name)` takes a cobra model as input and exports it as file file_name.

-:code:`map_localization` converts localization suffixes into common notation.
+:code:`map_localization(id_or_model_localization)` converts localization suffixes into common notation.

-:code:`map_metabolite_univ_id` maps metabolite id to metabolite universal id.
+:code:`map_metabolite_univ_id(met_id)` maps metabolite id to metabolite universal id.

-:code:`map_reaction_univ_id` maps reaction id to metabolite universal id.
+:code:`map_reaction_univ_id(reac_id)` maps reaction id to metabolite universal id.

-:code:`get_metabolite_properties` retrieves the properties of a metabolite using its universal id
+:code:`get_metabolite_properties(met_univ_id)` retrieves the properties of a metabolite using its universal id

-:code:`get_reaction_properties` retrieves the properties of a reaction using its universal id
+:code:`get_reaction_properties(reac_univ_id)` retrieves the properties of a reaction using its universal id

-:code:`update_id_mapper` downloads the latest database files, merges the database identifiers based on common properties and saves the mapping tables as pickles.
+:code:`update_id_mapper(delete_database_files)` updates and build mergem database.
+It will download the latest source database files, merge the identifiers based on common properties, and save the mapping mapping tables and information internally.
+This process can take several hours.
+The parameter specifies if the downloaded intermediate database files are deleted after the update (saves disk space but the next update will take longer; dafault is True).